Eye tracking devices - different approaches to eye tracking technology

 Limitations:

-Mobile eye tracking devices can have trouble tracking eye movements in sunlight.
+A. Sunlight: Mobile eye tracking devices can have trouble tracking eye movements in sunlight.

 B. Eccentric Eye Movements: As people tend to look at the horizon and lower, tracking eye movements towards the edges of vision can be difficult and less accurate, especially when the cameras are positioned below.